Themevictory/pilotedge_helper/README.md

 ![Customize](http://i.imgur.com/4yqNHR8.png)

 The preferences are described in the file and should be self-explanatory: you write `1` or `0` to enable/disable individual components depending on your needs.
-The joystick button number is needed if you want your COM indicator to turn red while trasnmitting: unfortunately X-Plane does not provide a dataref for the "Contact ATC" event that could be monitored, hence this workaround with monitoring the button press itself.
+The joystick button number is needed if you want your COM indicator to turn red while transmitting: unfortunately X-Plane does not provide a dataref for the "Contact ATC" event that could be monitored, hence this workaround with monitoring the button press itself.

 Enjoy!